mohitmishra786/chessman/_posts/2024-09-25-Understanding-File-System-Management-In-Unix-Like-Operating-Systems.md

 ## Flow Diagram

-To visualize the relationship between file descriptors, the open file table, and v-nodes, here's a diagram:
+To understand the relationship between file descriptors, the open file table, and v-nodes, here's a diagram:
 ```dot
 digraph file_system_management {
     rankdir=LR; // Set direction from left to right